the-full-stack/website/docs/llm-bootcamp/index.md

 ## What

-We have put together a state-of-the-art program based on emerging conventions in the LLM community and the latest research results to help you answer these questions and make the transition.
+We have put together a two-day program based on emerging conventions in the LLM community and the latest research results to help you answer these questions and make the transition.